caboose014/Savant-Alexa-Bridge/README.md

   * `-z "Lounge,Master Bedroom,Kitchen"` Comma seperated array of zones to discover.
 There must be no space after the `,`
   * `-p 4567` Run the script on a different port.
 If you are starting multiple scripts, then each port number must be different
   * `-r` Don't append the zone name to the serivice alias.
 This is handy if you are only discovering services for one zone in your whole config.
+* When you upload a new config with new/different services you have to restart the script manually for it to discover changes

 ### Important notes:
 * Currently only tested on the Savant Pro Host